 Do you suffer from recurrent abdominal pain, bloating and intermittent diarrhoea, often alternating with constipation?
 You may be one of the increasing number of people suffering from Irritable Bowel Syndrome (IBS).

 IBS is the most common of all gastrointestinal conditions.
 It is far more common among women, and generally occurs between the ages of 25 and 45.
 There is no single known cause of IBS, but instead, it is thought there are a wide range of possible underlying causes such as stress, food sensitivities and intolerances, exaggerated muscle contraction in the intestinal wall and gastrointestinal infection.
 The nutritional approach focuses on a tried and tested 4 steps approach, which aims to treat the root cause(s) of the problem combined with natural solutions for symptom relief.

 1) Remove – Pathogens & Dietary Triggers

 IBS is often connected to infection in the gut by parasites or bacterial pathogens, or yeast overgrowth such as candida.
 Identifying and removing any potential pathogens is an important first step in the treatment of IBS.
 Natural antimicrobials can all help to support elimination of pathogens.
 Our health care practitioner will be able to recommend the most beneficial synergistic herbal formula for you.
-The Metatron NLS is a great clinical tool to identify such pathogens and to eliminate them.
+Our Health Analytical Tool is a great clinical tool to identify such pathogens and to eliminate them.

 Many common foods such as wheat and dairy products can act as a trigger for IBS symptoms.
 Keeping a food diary to help identify foods associated with symptoms can be a useful first step towards planning a suitable diet.
 Once problematic foods have been identified, it may be useful to follow an elimination diet whilst gut healing is targeted, before these foods are gradually reintroduced into the diet.